-OUALIFICATIONS FOR ELIGIBLE INDIVIDUAL EMPLOYEES, INDEPENDENT 8.314.6.11 PROVIDERS, PROVIDER AGENCIES, AND VENDORS:
+8.314.6.11 QUALIFICATIONS FOR ELIGIBLE INDIVIDUAL EMPLOYEES, INDEPENDENT PROVIDERS, PROVIDER AGENCIES, AND VENDORS:

-- Requirements for individual employees, independent providers, provider agencies and vendors: In order to be approved as an individual employee, an independent provider, including non-licensed homemaker or direct support worker, a provider agency, (excluding consultant providers which are covered in a different subsection) or a vendor, including those that provide professional services, each individual or entity must meet the general and service specific qualifications set forth in this rule initially and continually meet licensure requirements as applicable, and submit an employee or vendor enrollment packet, specific to the provider or vendor type, for approval to the FMA.
+- A. Requirements for individual employees, independent providers, provider agencies and vendors: In order to be approved as an individual employee, an independent provider, including non-licensed homemaker or direct support worker, a provider agency, (excluding consultant providers which are covered in a different subsection) or a vendor, including those that provide professional services, each individual or entity must meet the general and service specific qualifications set forth in this rule initially and continually meet licensure requirements as applicable, and submit an employee or vendor enrollment packet, specific to the provider or vendor type, for approval to the FMA.
 The provider agency is responsible to ensure that all agency employees meet the required qualifications.
 In order to be an authorized provider for the mi via program and receive payment for delivered services, the provider must complete and sign an employee or vendor provider agreement and all required tax documents.
 Individual employees may not provide more than 40 hours of services in a consecutive seven-day work week.
-The provider must have credentials verified by the eligible recipient or the EOR and the FMA. - Prior to rendering services to an eligible mi via recipient as an independent contractor for homemaker or direct support worker, respite, community direct support, employment supports, and in-home living support provider, an individual seeking to provide these services must: - obtain an internal revenue service (IRS)-SS8 letter determining the worker's (a) status as an independent contractor or as an employee; and - provide to the FMA and consultant agency the IRS SS-8 letter; if the IRS SS-8 letter either determines or informs the worker that he or she meets the status of an independent contractor, the consultant agency must submit the SSP changes to the TPA; once the SSP is approved the independent contractor may begin the enrollment process with the FMA. - An authorized consultant provider must have a MAD approved provider participation agreement (PPA) and the appropriate approved DOH developmental disabilities division (DDSD) agreement.
+The provider must have credentials verified by the eligible recipient or the EOR and the FMA. - (1) Prior to rendering services to an eligible mi via recipient as an independent contractor for homemaker or direct support worker, respite, community direct support, employment supports, and in-home living support provider, an individual seeking to provide these services must complete and submit a nature of services questionnaire to the FMA.
+The FMA will determine, based on the nature of services questionnaire if the relationship is that of an employee or an independent contractor. - (2) An authorized consultant provider must have a MAD approved provider participation agreement (PPA) and the appropriate approved DOH developmental disabilities division (DDSD) agreement.

-В. General qualifications:
+B. General qualifications:

-- Individual employees, independent providers, including non-licensed homemaker/direct support workers who are employed by a mi via eligible recipient to provide direct services shall: - (a) be at least 18 years of age; - be qualified to perform the service and demonstrate capacity to perform required (b)
+- (1) Individual employees, independent providers, including non-licensed homemaker/direct support workers who are employed by a mi via eligible recipient to provide direct services shall: - (a) be at least 18 years of age; - (b) be qualified to perform the service and demonstrate capacity to perform required tasks;

-tasks;

-- be able to communicate successfully with the eligible recipient; (c) - prior to the initial hire and every three years after initial hire pass a nationwide (d) caregiver criminal history screening pursuant to Section 29-17-2 et seq.
+- (c) be able to communicate successfully with the eligible recipient; - (d) prior to the initial hire and every three years after initial hire pass a nationwide caregiver criminal history screening pursuant to Section 29-17-2 et seq.
 NMSA 1978 and 7.1.9 NMAC and an abuse registry screen pursuant to Section 27-7a-1 et seq.
-NMSA 1978 and 8.11.6 NMAC; - complete training on critical incident, abuse, neglect, and exploitation reporting; - complete training specific to the eligible recipient's needs; an assessment of training needs is determined by the eligible recipient or his or her authorized representative; the eligible recipient is also responsible for providing and arranging for employee training and supervising employee performance; training expenses for paid employees cannot be paid for with the eligible recipient's AAB; and - meet any other service specific qualifications, as specified in this rule and its service standards.
+NMSA 1978 and 8.11.6 NMAC; additionally employees must pass the employee abuse registry (EAR) pursuant to 7.1.12 NMAC, certified nurse aide registry pursuant to 16-12.20 NMAC, office of inspector exclusion list pursuant to section 1128B(f) of the Social Security Act; and the national sex offender registry pursuant to 6201 as federal authority for active programs. - (e) complete training on critical incident, abuse, neglect, and exploitation reporting; - (f) complete training specific to the eligible recipient's needs; an assessment of training needs is determined by the eligible recipient or his or her authorized representative; the eligible recipient is also responsible for providing and arranging for employee training and supervising employee performance; training expenses for paid employees cannot be paid for with the eligible recipient's AAB; and - (g) meet any other service specific qualifications, as specified in this rule and its service standards.